List of Red Dwarf characters: Yvonne McGruder

-According to Thanks for the Memory, Yvonne McGruder was the ship's female boxing champion, and the only woman Rimmer ever had sex with while he was alive.
-She is mentioned in a number of episodes, but her only on-screen appearance is inside a simulation in Better Than Life, where she is played by Judy Hawkins.
+According to "Thanks for the Memory", Yvonne McGruder was the ship's female boxing champion, and the only woman Rimmer ever had sex with while he was alive.
+She is mentioned in a number of episodes, but her only on-screen appearance is inside a simulation in "Better Than Life", where she is played by Judy Hawkins.

+Prison Governor Ackerman

-Prison Governor AckermanPrison Governor "Nicey" Ackerman is played by Graham McTavish.
+Prison Governor "Nicey" Ackerman is played by Graham McTavish.

-Seen only in the eighth series, Mr Ackerman is a stereotypically sadistic prison governor, enjoying his power over the inmates in Floor 13 (Red Dwarf's brig), "The Tank."
+Seen only in the eighth series, Mr Ackerman is a stereotypically sadistic prison governor, enjoying his power over the inmates in Floor 13 (Red Dwarf's brig), "The Tank".
 He has a glass eye, which at one point is stolen from him.
 Prone to overreaction, he is a victim of pranks from the inmates on more than one occasion.
 After having sodium pentothal put into his inhaler as a prank, he shows up late at a meeting with the captain and reveals that he was sorry, but he was busy having "jiggy jiggy" with the Science Officer's wife, and needed time to change out of his Batman costume.
 Following the prank Lister suggested that a Tarzan costume would be better, since it would take less time to change out of.

 According to various interviews on the Red Dwarf website, Ackerman was originally part of the same prison ship that was transporting the simulant encountered in the episode "Justice," but escaped from the ship after accidentally enabling the simulants to get free.

+Warden Knot

-Warden KnotWarden Knot is played by Shend.
+Warden Knot is played by Shend.

 Like governor Ackerman, Knot is a fairly sadistic warden.
 He dies in the episode Cassandra when Cassandra predicts that Arnold Rimmer will die of a heart attack.
 To evade death Rimmer pretends that Knot is called "Arnold Rimmer" and Knot, as according to prophecy, has a heart attack after learning he is going to die.

+Kill Crazy

-Kill CrazyKill Crazy is a minor character played by Jake Wood, appearing only in Series 8.
+Kill Crazy is a minor character played by Jake Wood, appearing only in Series 8.

 Kill Crazy (real name: Oswald Blenkinsop) is a psychopathic inmate who is obsessed with killing things.
 He is not very bright, thinking that he could fight a Tyrannosaurus Rex using his fists.
 His fighting buddy is Baxter (played by comedian Ricky Grover).
-When the prisoners arrive at the destination of a mission, Kill Crazy screams "LET'S GO KILL SOMETHING!" before charging forward at great pace and knocking himself unconscious on a low doorway.
+When the prisoners arrive at the destination of a mission, Kill Crazy screams "Let's go kill something!" before charging forward at great pace and knocking himself unconscious on a low doorway.